drivendataorg/zamba/docs/docs/cli.md

   --help                          Show this message and exit.
 ```

-All of the above besides `model` and `yes` can also be specified in a yaml file.<!--TODO: is that list accurate?><!--> Let's go through the flags one by one.
+All of the above besides `model` and `yes` can also be specified in a yaml file.
+Let's go through the flags one by one.

 #### `--data-dir PATH`